moji1/MDebugger/MDebugger-Eclipse-GUI/README.md

 Using the Eclipse debugger integration, it is also possible to resume the execution of the system using the *Resume* icon (or by pressing *F8*) in the Eclipse toolbar.
 Doing so will command the MDebugger to resume the execution until a breakpoint is reached.

 **Note:** a known limitation of the MDebugger CLI tool prevents a system being resumed to stop when a breakpoint is reached.
 This limitation will be fixed soon.

+### Switching back to the command-line debugger

+When using the Eclipse debugger, it is always possible to switch back to the command-line debugger.
+The latter is opened in the **Console** view, and commands written in it.